isc-projects/kea/doc/sphinx/arm/hooks.rst

 pertain to host reservation are permitted here.
 For details regarding IPv4 reservations, see :ref:`host-reservation-v4`; for IPv6 reservations, see :ref:`host-reservation-v6`.
 The ``subnet-id`` is mandatory.
-Use a value of zero (0) to add a global reservation, or the id of the subnet to which the reservation should be added.
+Use a value of zero (0) to add a global reservation, or the ID of the subnet to which the reservation should be added.
 An example command can be as simple as: